YuanGao-YG/OneForecast/README.md

 ---

 ## News 🚀
+* **2025.06.03**: Training codes are released.
 * **2025.05.01**: OneForecast is accepted by [ICML 2025](https://icml.cc/).
 * **2025.02.15**: Inference codes and pre-trained weights are released.
 * **2025.02.03**: Codes for models are released.
 * **2025.02.01**: Paper is released on [ArXiv](http://arxiv.org/abs/2502.00338).

+## Notes

+The intact project is avilable on [Hugging Face](xx), you can find the pretrained models, test data on Hugging Face and put them in the same location.

 ## Quick Start